INTRODUCTION TO EL MONTE

 El Monte has long served as a crossroads and transportation hub.
 It is believed that the Tongva made camp in the area when traveling between villages.
 Later, Spanish missionaries and soldiers used to rest in the area.
 Even later, some have claimed that it’s the end of the Santa Fe Trail.

-Today El Monte is still a crossroads — it’s served by two freeways, the Los Angeles Metro‘s rapid transit Silver Line, Southern California Regional Rail Authority’s Metrolink train, a 38 mile bike trail that connects the San Gabriel Mountains to Alamitos Bay, and two rivers (that aren’t terribly reliable ways of getting around for most).
-It’s also home to the largest bus station west of Chicago (and served by many bus lines) and Longo Toyota — the number one auto dealer in the US (by sales and volume) and El Monte’s fourth largest employer.
+Today El Monte is still a crossroads — it’s served by two freeways, the Los Angeles Metro‘s rapid transit Silver Line, Southern California Regional Rail Authority’s Metrolink train, a 61-kilometer bike trail that connects the San Gabriel Mountains to Alamitos Bay, and two rivers (that aren’t terribly reliable ways of getting around for most).
+It’s also home to the largest bus station west of Chicago (and served by many bus lines) and Longo Toyota — the number one auto dealer in the US (by sales and volume) and El Monte’s fourth-largest employer.
 I was accompanied on this episode, the debut of Season 7, by librarian Matt Patsel, first and last seen in Season 4‘s episode, “Gardena – The South Bay’s city of opportunity.”

 EARLY HISTORY OF EL MONTE